Guokui: Shaanxi style

 The guokui originated in Shaanxi.
 In Shaanxi, a guokui is round in shape, about a foot long in diameter, an inch in thickness, and weighs about 2.5 kg.
-It is traditionally presented as a gift by a grandmother to her grandson when he turns one month old (满月, a traditional custom in Han Chinese).
+It is traditionally presented as a gift by a grandmother to her grandson when he turns one month old (滿月, a traditional custom among Han Chinese).
 Along with biang biang noodles, they are considered one of the "Eight/Ten Oddities of Guanzhong".